It’s Pancake Day!!

 - Peanut butter and jam

 - Goat’s cheese and strawberry jam

 - Roasted nuts with soy sauce

 - Fried chicken

 - Left over pizza

-There is so much fun to be found in simply choosing the toppings with your kids in the super market.
-It is amazing what you can find.
-Hundreds and thousands, flakes, ice cream, wafers, whipped cream…I could go on!
+There is so much fun to be found in simply choosing the toppings with your kids in the supermarket.
+Let them get creative and get their hands messy!